 Berlin and Graffiti – that goes literally hand in hand.

 Learn the story of graffiti in Berlin on a walking tour, seeing the latest and best examples of Berlin street art.
 Later, make your own urban masterpiece in a hands-on workshop with real local artists.

 18. Foodie Tour: Culinary Food Tour in Kreuzberg

-Experience a special city tour in one of Berlin’s most famous hotspots, Kreuzberg.
+Experience a special food tour in one of Berlin’s most famous hotspots, Kreuzberg.
 Enjoy a 3-hour trip through the streets, backyards, and restaurants of the unique neighborhood.